 3. Market Validation

-MVP software development is all about testing and analyzing what works and what does not.
-The purpose of an MVP is to get acquainted with the market demand and sell that product to customers that they will love.
+MVP software development is about testing and analyzing what works and does not.
+An MVP aims to get acquainted with the market demand and sell that product to customers they will love.

 4. Minimizing the Product Development Cost

-An MVP approach helps avoid mediocre end-user satisfaction, schedule slippage, and cost overruns by not letting you spend your entire production budget on all the features right away.
+An MVP approach helps avoid mediocre end-user satisfaction, schedule slippage, and cost overruns by keeping you from spending your entire production budget on all the features immediately.

 5. More Feedback = Improved Product